 1) The reason that you are being tested for COVID-19 is that you have developed a cough or high temperature.
 Although we don't think that COVID-19 will make you poorly, we don't want it to spread to other people - this is why we are testing you for it.

 2) Although the people doing the testing look scary, they are just normal people underneath the funny mask and clothes:

 3) They will gently swab your nose and throat.
 It might feel a little uncomfortable but it won't hurt.
 You usually won't require any blood tests.

-4) Once you've been tested, you will be looked after in the hospital.
-It might take 2-3 days for the test result to come back.
-You may be in hospital for some or even all of that time (or even longer if you're still finding it hard to breath).
+4) It might take 2-3 days for the test result to come back. longer if you're still finding it hard to breath).

-When you're allowed to go home, it's really important that you regularly wash your hands and make sure you cover your mouth when you cough and nose when you sneeze - and throw the tissues straight in the bin afterwards.
+It's really important that you continue to regularly wash your hands and make sure you cover your mouth when you cough and nose when you sneeze - and throw the tissues straight in the bin afterwards.

 Your baby should have had a routine physical examination at 6 to 8 weeks, usually by your GP.
 As you know, COVID-19 has placed a huge challenge on the on the NHS and, if this screening opportunity has been missed due to current circumstance, here is some advice about what you should look out for.

 Your baby should have had a full physical examination soon after birth.
 This will have picked up many, but not all, of the problems which we look for during the 6-week postnatal check.